jasonbasuil/jasonbasuil/README.md

 Hi everyone!
 So glad you could stop by my Github.

+## Currently
+Thinking about my next career move.
+Curious about the low-code movement, state management, fintech, and our human psychology.

 ## My background

 - (2008) Wrote my first line of code with Myspace.
 Was fascinated, but didn't stick with it.